 The MTB route passes several key areas on the Trail of the Tin Dragon.
 Starting in the town of Branxholm there is a red bridge across the Ringarooma River painted with Chinese symbols and characters.
 It marks the scene of a riot that occurred in 1871 between European and Chinese miners.
 At the time tensions were high as Chinese outnumbered Europeans 10 to 1 and the Europeans were concerned about loosing local jobs.

-Part way through Day 1 of racing, the event passes through Moorina and a cemetery where there is a memorial to the Chinese miners who are buried there.
+When driving to the start of Day 2, you will passes the small settlement of Moorina with a cemetery and a memorial to the Chinese miners who are buried there.
 There is a stove in which to burn offerings to their spirits.

 Weldborough at it’s peak had 700 Chinese miners who slept 3 shifts to a bed in the pub.
 Of note, Weldborough also had Tasmania’s first casino where Mahjong and Fan-Tan were played.

-It is worth taking some time in the evening to browse the snippets of history that adorn the walls in the Weldborough Hotel.
-There is also an interpretive walk across the road winding above an old tin mining site, not far from the finish line.
+If you have time, it is worth a browse of the snippets of history that adorn the walls in the Weldborough Hotel.
+There is also an interpretive walk across the road winding above an old tin mining site, not far from the day 2 start line.

 Chinese Dragons have been adopted as a symbol of the race.
 These legendary creatures of mythology are generally seen as kind and benevolent, representing power and wisdom in oriental cultures.
 Chinese Dragons are believed to control water elements such as rain, rivers, and oceans, as well as bestowing safety and luck on all.